Anatoli Boukreev: Denali

 In May 1990, Boukreev was invited by an American climber to guide several clients to the summit of Denali in Alaska.
 Denali, previously known as Mount McKinley, has challenges such as hidden crevasses and unpredictably cold weather due to its proximity to the Arctic Circle and the ocean.

-The expedition was a success and the team reached the summit and returned without incident.
-During the climb there had been somewhat of a language barrier and Boukreev felt the sting of needing to borrow equipment due to his economic circumstances.
+The expedition was a success, and the team reached the summit and returned without incident.
+During the climb, there had been somewhat of a language barrier, and Boukreev felt the sting of needing to borrow equipment due to his economic circumstances.
 After the team had returned home, Boukreev decided to attempt a solo speed ascent of Denali before returning to the Soviet Union.

 Boukreev's solo speed ascent of Denali in 1990 was completed in 10½ hours from the base to the summit.
-That season acclimatised climbers were normally taking three to four days and five camps to summit — Boukreev's feat was noted by Climbing magazine in a 1990 issue, and commented on by Denali Park rangers who described it as "unreal".
+That season acclimatized climbers were normally taking three to four days and five camps to summit — Boukreev's feat was noted by Climbing magazine in a 1990 issue, and commented on by Denali Park rangers who described it as "unreal".